Contents at a glance

 The knife is also very popular for its sushi-slicing capabilities, where its thinness really shines, making the slicing easier.
-You will still have to wet the blade while slicing though.
+You will still have to wet the blade while slicing through.
 Anyway, if you are a sushi lover and you prepare your sushi at home, do yourself a favor and get one of these to make your life easier.
 Even if you will get one of the cheaper ones, you won’t look back.

 Santoku Knives vs Chef Knives

 The main difference between these two types of knives lies in the way they are used to cut stuff.
-Rocking motion which finishes the cut is the most common way to use the western chef knives.
-Due to santoku blade’s design, the rocking action is much more limited compared to its distant western relative.
+A rocking motion which finishes the cut is the most common way to use the western chef knives.
+Due to the santoku blade’s design, the rocking action is much more limited compared to its distant western relative.
 Instead, the knife cuts primarily with single downward movements of the blade while the blade lands evenly from tip to toe.

 Compared to the traditional western chef knife, the Santoku is slightly shorter, thinner and lighter.
 The blade’s length rarely measures more than 7 inches, whereas the chef knife’s blade is usually around 8 inches long.

-Japanese Santoku knives are also generally lighter than the western counterparts.
+Japanese Santoku knives are also generally lighter than their western counterparts.
 They may be made of higher quality (harder) steel, often incorporating beautiful patterns called suminagashi.
 The patterns are formed by the use of various steel alloys and folding techniques.

 The reason why the higher quality steel has to be used is not that the Japanese make higher quality staff in general.
 In fact, it is needed to prevent the blade from getting dull way too quickly because of its thinness, sharper edge and cutting motion.
 If the same steel was used for the Santoku and a traditional chef knife, the Santoku would be more likely to get dull.

-One downside of the harder steel is the fact that it is easier for the edge to suffer chips when it for example hits a bone.
+One downside of the harder steel is the fact that it is easier for the edge to suffer chips when it, for example, hits a bone.
 However, if maintained and used properly, the Santoku will stay sharper for longer periods of time than a chef knife made of softer steel.

 The Top 3 Best Santoku Knives

 This part of the article serves as a showcase of the best santoku knives.
-The selection is based my own opinion, Santoku knife review by customers, and ratings of other websites or magazines.
+The selection is based on my own opinion, Santoku knife review by customers, and ratings of other websites or magazines.

 Global G-48 Santoku Hollow Ground Knife

 Are you looking for a Santoku, that won’t break the bank and will still provide excellent results in the kitchen?
-Well, you may have found one of the best Santokus when it comes to price performance ratio.
-The Global G-48, which is made in Japan, will set you down not a big sum, if you can find it on sale.
-Even if it’s not on sale, it will still be quite cheap compared to other high quality blades.
+Well, you may have found one of the best Santokus when it comes to price-performance ratio.
+The Global G-48, which is made in Japan, will set you down not a big sum if you can find it on sale.
+Even if it’s not on sale, it will still be quite cheap compared to other high-quality blades.